raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 If `1` and `WAKE_ON_GPIO=0` then `sudo halt` will switch off all PMIC outputs.
 This is lowest possible power state for halt but may cause problems with some HATs because 5V will still be on.
 GLOBAL_EN must be shorted to ground to boot.

+Pi 400 has a dedicated power button which operates even if the processor is switched off.
+This behaviour is enabled by default, however, `WAKE_ON_GPIO=2` may be set to use an external GPIO power button instead of the dedicated power button.

 Default: `0`
 Version: 2019-07-15